3 Classification: Basic Concepts

 ## [1] 1

 We see that the error is smaller then for the pruned tree.
 This, however, does not mean that the model is better.
-It actually is overfitting the training data (it just memorizes it) and has worse generalization performance on new data.
+It actually is overfitting the training data (it just memorizes it) and it likely has worse generalization performance on new data.
 This effect is called overfitting the training data and needs to be avoided.

 3.5 Model Selection